YYzer/Orchard-homepageUI-V3/README.md

 Using Gihub actions, a workflow has been created.
 Upon any push to the main branch, the new updates will be automatically built and deployed on github pages [here](https://yyzer.github.io/Orchard-homepageUI-V3/). \
 A Telegram message will also be sent via IFTTT when there is a new commit to the main branch. \
-Issue: ghpage does nto show the full web page.
+Issue: ghpage does not show the full web page.
 Need to click on the logo or any tabs to have the full page loaded.

 # Getting Started with Create React App